 A dream is coming true.
 The Prairie Plains Education Center, a concept nurtured with over 30 years of insight and hard work is becoming a reality.
-Constructed by moving a nearby historic barn to the Griffith Prairie and Farm, the Center will provide people of all ages a place to gather, learn, discuss, explore, share, work, think, relax...all while surrounded by a beautiful prairie landscape.
+Constructed by moving a nearby historic barn to the Gjerloff Prairie, the Center will provide people of all ages a place to gather, learn, discuss, explore, share, work, think, relax...all while surrounded by a beautiful prairie landscape.

 In its 1980 Articles of Incorporation Prairie Plains founders established as one of their founding purposes...